9

 2. Require UNANIMOUS approval from all selected approvers.
 If any of the approvers rejects the record it is considered to be rejected.

-Delegated approvers can also approve the record if they are allowed to approve explicitly in the approval step definition.
+Delegated approvers can also approve the record if they are explicitly allowed to do so in the approval step definition.
 Approvers can also reassign the approval request to another user.

 Every approval step contains its own approval and rejection actions.
 These actions can be any amongst Email Alerts, Tasks, Field Updates, and Outbound messages.
 To activate an approval process, there should be at least one approval step.

-We can choose whether the record should get approved or rejected if it does not fulfill the criteria.
-It can also be determined whether the process should go back to the previous approval step or final rejection actions should be executed in case of rejection at any approval step (except step number 1)
+We can decide whether the record should be approved or rejected if it does not meet the criteria.
+It can also be determined whether the process should return to the previous approval step or whether final rejection actions should be executed in case of rejection at any approval step (except step 1).

 Salesforce-Expert-Trainer-CTA-1